HIPAA Compliance Checklist for 2025

 A. Managing Relationships With Software Vendors

-Building and maintaining strong relationships with software vendors can be challenging.
+Focusing on SaaS vendor management can be challenging.
 Resellers must communicate and collaborate effectively to stay informed about product updates, support issues, and other important changes.
-This ensures they can provide accurate information and support to their customers.

 B. Balancing Margins And Pricing Strategies